 Stationery and printing costs

 You can claim the cost of reasonable business expenses relating to stationery and printing, such as postage, stationery supplies, printing and printer ink.
 Providing that the above expenses are entirely business related, you can claim them against your pre-tax profit.

 If you are a member of a professional or trade association, which benefits your business and you would not have otherwise joined as an individual, you may be able to claim this cost against Corporation Tax.
 The subscription fees of such industry bodies can only be tax-deductible if it appears on HMRC’s ‘List 3’ of approved organisations.

-Operating your contractor business through your own limited company allows you to claim expenses on many business related costs, which you may not be able to do through an umbrella company.
+Operating your contractor business through your own limited company allows you to claim expenses on many business-related costs which aren’t possible through an umbrella company.
 This gives you freedom, flexibility and control over your finances and helps you to maximise your take home pay.
 This is why so many contractors are opting to set up their own limited company instead of choosing to work through an umbrella company.

-While operating a limited company does involve some administration, UK Contractor Accountants Churchill Knight helps ease the burden by handling all of your invoicing, payroll, bookkeeping, filing of accounts and much more.
+While operating a limited company does involve some administration, UK Contractor Accountants Churchill Knight help to ease the burden by assisting with your invoicing, payroll, bookkeeping, the filing of accounts and much more.
 We can also guide you through the process of claiming expenses, and advise you of the expenses you can claim through your limited company.